alexander-hergert/multi-step-form/README.md

 - Create PersonalInfo with more validations.
 Create Appnavigation structure.
 Simulating post and checking for form.
 - Refactor states into the context.
 Create Wrapper for all pages.
 - Design Shared stylings mobile and desktop.
-- Style Form on Step 1 Personal Info.
+- Style Form on Step 1 "Personal Info".
 Add active and error states.
+- Style Form on Step 2 "Select your plan".
+Add active states.

 ### Built with